beajorrin/DTC-Bioinformatic-Course/Readme.md

 ~
 "example_sequence_1.fasta" [New]
 ```

-We need to use '**i**' to switch to **Insert mode**, which will allow us to write in this new file.
-Press the "**i**" on your keyboard, [you do not need to press Enter afterwards]
+:keyboard: We need to use '**i**' to switch to **Insert mode**, which will allow us to write in this new file.
+Press the'**i**' on your keyboard, [you do not need to press Enter afterwards]

-:keyboard:
 ```bash
 i
 ```

-At the bottom of your terminal, you should now see it is in Insert mode "-- INSERT -- ".
+:desktop_computer:At the bottom of your terminal, you should now see it is in Insert mode "-- INSERT -- ".

-:desktop_computer:
 ```r
 ~
 ~